bdnorris/DES-340/projects/project05.md

 ### Tools

 Choosing a tool for wireframing and prototyping is difficult.
 It depends a lot on the level of detail you want to establish.
-Simple thumbnail wireframes can be used to plan the IA and content areas as I’ve mentioned above, and further detail can be achieved with static wireframes consisting of gray boxes and text in Illustrator, Photoshop or Sketch.
+Simple thumbnail wireframes can be used to plan the IA and content areas as I’ve mentioned above, and further detail can be achieved with static wireframes consisting of gray boxes and text in Illustrator, Photoshop, XD, or Sketch.

 <!-- You can also go further with wireframes and create semi-functional mock-ups.
 We’re going to combine wireframing and some basic prototyping in this project using a tool called [Webflow](https://webflow.com/).